knpuniversity/oo/knpu/episode2/handling-id.md

 ones.
 That won't work anymore - the key is just an index, but we have the id from the database.

-But instead, we can use that id to query for a single ship's data.
+Instead, we can use that id to query for a single ship's data.
 Where should that logic live?
 In `ShipLoader`!
 It's *only* job is to query for ship information, so it's perfect.